The "value" binding

 Of these options,

-"afterkeydown"is the best choice if you want to keep your view model updated in real-time.
-For example:
+"input"is the best choice if you want to keep your view model updated in real-time, and you only need to support reasonably modern browsers such as IE 9+ (whereas

 Knockout has special support for drop-down lists (i.e.,